+Fig.~\ref{FIG1} shows the temperature and chemical-potential dependence of the dynamical quark mass $M_q(T,\mu_q)$ obtained from Eq.~(\ref{eq:gap_Tmu}).
+In the chiral limit ($m_q=0$), the constituent mass decreases continuously with temperature at $\mu_q=0$, signaling a second-order transition, while at higher density the transition becomes first order with a critical end point separating the two regimes.

-In Fig.~\ref{FIG1}(b), the inclusion of a finite $m_q$ explicitly breaks chiral symmetry, transforming the sharp phase boundary of the chiral limit into a smooth \emph{crossover}.
-Because the explicit breaking term prevents $M_q$ from vanishing entirely, the transition is gradual rather than singular: $M_q$ decreases steadily with increasing $T$ and $\mu_q$, remaining finite ($M_q\simeq100$ - $150~\mathrm{MeV}$) even in the high-temperature region.
-This continuous crossover behavior is consistent with lattice QCD results at physical quark masses, confirming that the NJL model correctly captures the qualitative pattern of chiral symmetry restoration in hot-and-dense matter.
+For finite current quark mass ($m_q=5.25~\mathrm{MeV}$), chiral symmetry is explicitly broken, and the phase transition is replaced by a smooth crossover.
+In this case, $M_q$ decreases gradually with increasing temperature and density, remaining finite even at high temperatures.
+This behavior is consistent with lattice QCD results and confirms that the NJL model captures the qualitative features of chiral symmetry restoration.

-A variation of the model parameters within reasonable ranges, $\Lambda = (630 \pm 30)\,\mathrm{MeV}$ and $G\Lambda^2 = 2.1 \pm 0.1$, was also tested and found to change only the overall magnitude of the numerical results slightly without altering its qualitative behavior or the position of the pseudo-critical region.
-Hence, the physical trends discussed above are robust against moderate parameter variations.
+A variation of the model parameters within reasonable ranges, $\Lambda = (630 \pm 30)\,\mathrm{MeV}$ and $G\Lambda^2 = 2.1 \pm 0.1$, was found to modify only the overall magnitude of the results without affecting their qualitative behavior or the location of the pseudo-critical region.
+This confirms the robustness of the present analysis.